 Nine goals in Paris, two penalties in Madrid: What the UCL semi-final first legs told us about each tie

-PSG beat Bayern 5-4 in the highest-scoring Champions League semi-final in history, while Atletico and Arsenal drew 1-1 in Madrid.
-A full tactical breakdown of what both first legs revealed about each tie and what comes next.
+PSG beat Bayern 5-4 in one of the highest-scoring Champions League semi-final in history, while Atletico and Arsenal drew 1-1 in Madrid.
+Here is a full tactical breakdown of what both first legs revealed about each tie and what comes next.

 Two Champions League semi-final first legs in 24 hours.
 Nine goals in Paris on Tuesday, two penalties and VAR controversies in Madrid on Wednesday.
 PSG lead Bayern 5-4 and Atletico and Arsenal drew 1-1.
 Both ties are alive, but the character of the two evenings could not have been more different, and the tactical story behind each scoreline is something you should understand properly.